 General Luna – Best Area to Stay in Siargao

 Although Siargao is a popular island in the Philippines, there is just one main tourist area.

 The town in General Luna will tick all the boxes.

 There are loads of accommodation options with different budgets.
 Restaurants, bars and cafeterias are everywhere.

-And General Luna is also home to some of the best surf breaks in Siargao.
-One of these is the world class Cloud 9 surfing area and Jacking Horse that is more suitable for beginners.
+General Luna is also home to some of the best surf breaks in Siargao.
+One of these is the world-class Cloud 9 surfing area.
+Jacking Horse is another surf spot more suitable for beginners.